anesthetice/Syracuse/README.md

 Usage: syracuse [COMMAND]

 Commands:
-  add     Add a new entry to syracuse list    List out all entries remove  Remove a single entry start   Start the daily stopwatch for an entry update  Manually update the time of an entry today   Display the time tracked today prune   Removes old blocs from entries backup  Backup entries graph   Creates a graph help    Print this message or the help of the given subcommand(s)
+  add      Add a new entry to syracuse list     List out all entries remove   Remove a single entry start    Start the daily stopwatch for an entry update   Manually update the time of an entry today    Display the time tracked today backup   Backup entries unindex  Unindexes a specified entry reindex  Reindexes a specified entry sum      Sums up the time tracked by entries prune    Keeps only the blocs younger than a certain date old graph    Creates a graph help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help